 - Class type: Melee DPS, combined with bleeds, buffs, and a bit of elemental magic

-- Class resource: Fury, generated by attacking enemies but decays when out of combat
+- Class resource: Fury, which is generated by attacking enemies and decays when out of combat

 Playing a Barbarian: The Barbarian is fury unleashed, literally.
 They use Fury as a resource to generate the power for explosive attacks which let them carve their way through the battlefield.
 In Diablo 4, Barbarians are weaponmasters with the ability to wield more weapons than any other class, and swap fluidly between them depending on the skills they’re using.
 If you want to switch weapons as a Barbarian, just use an attack that requires a specific weapon type, and you’ll automatically grab the appropriate weapon to slash through your enemies.
 The Arsenal system is powerful and extremely fluid, and collecting weapons opens up more options for play as each weapon you collect has a different unique bonus — and eventually you can choose a bonus to equip all the time.
 Plus it’s fun.

 Barbarian lore: Barbarians are all about raw power, tapping into the aggression of their bloodline.
 In the game’s story, Barbarians were long set apart as the guardians of Mount Arreat and the Worldstone before the coming of Baal destroyed their way of life, and that destruction has left them a rootless people but even more in touch with that primal anger.

 Why to play a Barbarian: If you want to be a brutal close-quarters fighter, Barbarian is the class for you.
-Using a big hammer or mace to shatter the ground around them, switching to a pair of fast axes to carve up anything close, then finally bringing out the giant claymore to impale an enemy and rip it in half, Barbarians are powerful, in-your-face fighters.
+They can use a big hammer or mace to shatter the ground around them, switch to a pair of fast axes to carve up anything close, then finally bring out the giant claymore to impale an enemy and rip it in half.
+Barbarians are powerful, in-your-face fighters.

 Druids in Diablo 4

-- Class type: Hybrid, with ranged magic attacks, melee shapeshifting attacks, and pets
+- Class type: Hybrid, with magic, shapeshifting, and pets

-- Class resource: Spirit, generated by attacking enemies, but unlike Barbarians’ Fury, it doesn’t decay out of combat
+- Class resource: Spirit, which is generated by attacking enemies, but doesn’t decay out of combat

 Playing a Druid: Masters of natural power, Druids have more flexibility than any of the other classes.
-They can summon companion animals to fight alongside them, unleash the power of storm and rock do wreck havoc from afar, or transforming their very bodies into bestial forms to lash out against their enemies.
-The hybrid nature of the class lets them mix and match spellcasting, shapeshifting, and summoning — and at level 15, they can call on Spirit Animals to buff them and augment their specific playstyle.
+They can summon companion animals to fight alongside them, unleash the power of storm and rock wreck havoc from afar, or transform their very bodies into bestial forms to lash out against their enemies.
+The hybrid nature of the class lets them mix and match spellcasting, shapeshifting, and summoning — and at level 15, they can call on the spirits to augment their specific playstyle.
 Druids can be the ultimate hybrid or specialize in a specific area, depending on your talent selections.

 Druids can initially pick between focusing on ranged or melee elemental attacks, or building their shapeshifting power.
 They can add lightning damage to melee weapon attacks with Storm Strike, make the earth rise up against their enemies with Earth Spike, or shift into a Werewolf or Werebear to Claw or Maul their enemies.
 Each tier of skills continues this pattern, offering multiple playstyle options that let you specialize or be a jack of all trades.

 Why to play a Druid: Play a Druid if you want to call an unkindness of ravens to swarm an area, run into battle accompanied by fearsome wolves, transform into a half-bear giant to maul groups of foes, or call down lightning and hurl exploding boulders into the fray… potentially all within a few seconds of one another.
 This ultra-versatile class is all about using the power of Sanctuary itself to lash out against the monsters that have so thoroughly abused it.

 Rogues in Diablo 4